 Part of being a coach is to educate, and share information.
 If there is a treatment or tip out there that I feel will benefit you, you bet that I will be sharing it in this blog.
-It truly saddens me to see people who have spent tens of thousands of dollars, and many years of their life trying to find a cure to their chronic disease.
+It truly saddens me to see people who have spent tens of thousands of dollars, and many years of their life trying to find a cure for their chronic disease.
 I read people’s stories inside our community group, other back pain forums, and let’s not forget my own back pain experience.
-I personally have spent thousands of dollars in therapies and doctors.
+I personally have spent thousands of dollars on therapies and doctors.
 To give you an idea, here is a list of all the treatments that I’ve tried so far:

 - Physiotherapy (up to 7 months of treatment)

 - Athletic therapy (on and off from few weeks to months of treatment)

 - General Doctor (to prescribe anti-inflammatories).
 I’ve gone through several boxes of them for the past 7 years.